Multiple monitors have increased for more users over the past several years, but how can dual monitors be advantageous for gaming?

-Even a fairly cheap monitor can allow for greater enjoyment of the graphical environment and immersion in your games.
+Even a fairly cheap monitor can allow greater enjoyment of the graphical environment and immersion in your games.

-Buying a 4K monitor might be too much for the laptop to handle and could considerably slow down the frame rates even when lowering the graphics details in the game’s settings.
+Buying a 4K monitor might be too much for the laptop to handle and could considerably slow the frame rates even when lowering the graphics details in the game’s settings.

 Do dual monitors decrease FPS?

 As long as you have the monitors configured for the game to run on only one monitor, it won’t reduce the FPS.